Temples, Shrines And Spiritual Places Across Gujrat

-Gujarat is known for its rich cultural heritage, dance and food.
+Geographically located along the west coast of the country, Gujarat is known for its rich cultural heritage, dance and food.
 It is a land of contrasts, stretching from the seasonal salt deserts of the Kutch district in the northwest, to the wet, fertile, coastal plains of the south-eastern part of the state.
-Gandhinagar is the capital city and Ahmedabad is largest city of Gujarat.

 The name Gujarat is derived from Sanskrit words Gurjar (the local tribes of the region) and Rashtra (nation), literally meaning the Gurjar nation.
 Historically, the north region was known as Anarta, the Kathiawar peninsula as “Saurastra”, and the south as “Lata”.
 The state has traced back since the era of the Harappan civilization, to the ‘land of Krishna’, and the ‘exile of Rama’.

 For Gujrat, Hinduism forms a way of life.
 One of the most ancient pilgrimages in Gujrat is the Somnath Mandir, located in the temple town of Somnath.
 Dedicated to Lord Shiva, the temple enshrines one, among the twelve prominent Jyotirlinga shrines.
 Legend suggests that Lord Krishna ended his ‘leela’ in this temple for seeking his ‘heavenly abode’.